jdp9675/UG54/chapters/01/what-is-quant-investing.md

-What is Quantitative Investing?
+What is Data Driven Investing?
 ====================

-Quantitative investing is about leveraging large and diverse datasets through exploration, prediction, inference, and theory to reach better, systematically-driven investment decisions.
-At its core, quantitative investing involves identifying patterns in asset prices and exploiting those insights using robust statistical methods and computational techniques.
+Data Driven investing is about leveraging large and diverse datasets through exploration, prediction, inference, and theory to reach better, systematically-driven investment decisions.
+At its core, Data Driven investing involves identifying patterns in asset prices and exploiting those insights using robust statistical methods and computational techniques.

-This approach is distinctively positioned between purely passive investment strategies, which simply replicate market performance, and actively managed strategies, where human judgment alone determines investment decisions.
+I would say that Data Driven Investing is broader than systematic/quantitative investing.
+Quantitative investing is  positioned between purely passive investment strategies, which simply replicate market performance, and actively managed strategies, where human judgment alone determines investment decisions.
+While in this class you certainly learn a lot about quantitative investing, the tools developed here can be used even if your fundamental source of insight is from good old human judgement.

-* This is a class about quantitative investing in practice.
+* This is a class about  investing in practice.
 * We will learn how to use data to guide investment decisions
 * Focus on how to organize, analyze, and investigate financial data sets
 * We will learn the state of the art in quantitative investing, and learn how to evaluate new quantitative strategies
 * Develop tools and programming skills that can be applied widely: asset management, investment banking, corporate finance, strategy

-Key Components of Quantitative Investing
+Key Components of Data Driven Investing

 1. Data Analysis